 Here are some of the key differences between passkeys and passwords.

-When creating passwords, users have to ensure they follow password best practices so they aren’t easily cracked by cybercriminals.
-Users also have to ensure that each password is unique, meaning it isn’t being reused across multiple accounts.
-Creating strong, unique passwords on your own can be difficult to do, especially when you consider that you also have to remember all of the passwords you create.
+When creating passwords, users must follow password best practices so cybercriminals don’t easily crack them.
+Users must also ensure each password is unique, meaning it isn’t being reused across multiple accounts.
+Creating strong, unique passwords on your own can be difficult, especially having to remember all the passwords you create.
 When it comes to passkeys, users don’t have to create anything.
-All they have to do is generate the passkey for their account and then they can log in using the device they generated the passkey from.
+All they have to do is generate the passkey for their account and then they can log in using the device from which they generated the passkey.

 Passkeys are phishing-resistant, unlike passwords

-Phishing is a cyber attack in which cybercriminals pretend to be someone they’re not – like a company, family member or friend – so their targeted victim is persuaded into providing them with sensitive information such as login credentials.
-In a phishing attack, cybercriminals will often try to get victims to click on a link that takes them to a spoofed website.
+Phishing is a cyber attack in which cybercriminals pretend to be someone they’re not – like a company, family member or friend – so their targeted victim is persuaded to provide sensitive information.
+In a phishing attack, cybercriminals often try to get victims to click on a link that takes them to a spoofed website.
 This phony website is designed to look legitimate so the victim will log in with their account credentials.

-With passwords, it’s easy to fall for phishing attacks because users can enter their username and password into a malicious site unaware that the site was designed by a cybercriminal to steal their credentials.
-With passkeys, cybercriminals can’t trick users into entering a passkey on a phishing website because there’s nothing for them to enter – making passkeys phishing-resistant.
+With passwords, it’s easy to fall victim to phishing because you might unknowingly enter your username and password into a malicious site designed to steal your credentials.
+With passkeys, however, cybercriminals can’t trick you into entering your login information on a phishing site, since there’s nothing to enter.
+This makes passkeys inherently phishing-resistant.

 Passwords are easier to compromise than passkeys

-For online accounts to be secure, it starts with creating strong passwords.
-A strong password is at least 16 characters long and contains upper and lowercase letters, numbers and symbols.
-Strong passwords are also never reused and don’t contain personal information or dictionary words and phrases.
-While these are the rules for creating strong passwords, many users don’t follow them and continue to use weak passwords for their online accounts, making them more vulnerable to being compromised.
+For online accounts to be secure, you need to use strong passwords.
+A strong password is at least 16 characters long and contains uppercase and lowercase letters, numbers and symbols.
+Strong passwords are also never reused and don’t contain personal information or common dictionary words and phrases.
+While these are the rules for creating strong passwords, many people don’t follow them and continue to use weak passwords for their online accounts, making them more vulnerable to being compromised.

-With passkeys, users don’t have to worry about creating strong passwords or having their accounts compromised if the company their account is with experiences a data breach.
-Since account servers only store the public key part of a passkey, if the server is breached cybercriminals will only have access to the public key which is useless without the accompanying private key.
+With passkeys, users don’t have to worry about creating strong passwords or having their accounts compromised if the company they created an account with experiences a data breach.
+This is because account servers only store the public key part of a passkey; if the server is breached, cybercriminals will only have access to the public key, which is useless without the accompanying private key.

 Passkeys are only supported on a few websites

-Passkeys are a new passwordless authentication technology, meaning that many websites don’t support them yet.
-This differentiates from passwords which are supported on all websites.
-Some websites that do support passkeys include Apple, Google, PayPal, Best Buy, Adobe, Microsoft and more.
+Some websites still don’t support passkeys as a sign-in method, setting them apart from passwords, which are supported on all websites.
+However, several major websites, such as Apple, Google, PayPal, Best Buy, Adobe, Amazon and Microsoft, do support passkeys.
 To see which other websites support passkeys, check out our passkeys directory.

 While passkeys are considered more secure than passwords, not all websites support them, so you will still have to continue using strong passwords for those online accounts.
 In addition to a strong password, you should also have 2FA or Multi-Factor Authentication (MFA) enabled.
 Like 2FA, MFA adds an extra layer of security to your account by requiring that you provide one or more additional authentication factors to your username and password before you can successfully log in.